 The refresh rate measures how quickly the phone’s display updates.
 In other words, how often and quickly the content on the screen refreshes.
-Measured in Hertz (Hz), the refresh rate counts the number of times the display refreshes every second it is on.
-A 60Hz display refreshes 60 times per second, 90Hz is 90 times per second, and 120Hz is 120 times per second.
-So a 120Hz display refreshes twice as fast as a 60Hz panel, and 4x faster than an old 30Hz TV.
+Measured in Hertz (Hz), the refresh rate counts the number of times the display fully refreshes every second it is on.
+A 60Hz display refreshes 60 times per second, 90Hz is 90 times per second, 120Hz is 120 times per second, and so on.
+So a 120Hz display refreshes twice as fast as a 60Hz panel, and 4x faster than 30Hz.

 Faster update times also mean lower latency, because the pixels are being refreshed more often.
 For example, it takes 16.6 ms to fully refresh a 60Hz display, 11.1ms for 90Hz, and just 8.3ms for a 120Hz rate.
 Refresh rate isn’t the only factor in round-trip display latency, but it’s the largest contributor.